nu-wireless/website/pages/index.md

 ## Workshops

-Every Monday during the semester, we host hands-on technical workshops covering electronics, soldering, amateur radio, and more.
+Every Monday during the semester at **7:10 PM in Forsyth Building, Room 236**, we host hands-on technical workshops covering electronics, soldering, amateur radio, and more.
 Our Fall 2025 schedule is posted.
 See the page below for details, plus archives of past sessions and schedules.
-Location and time for Fall 2025 are **TBA**.

 <a href="/workshop" class="retro-button">Workshop Details</a>